MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/webapi-tutorial.md

 1. Select **New**.

 1. In the **Name** box, enter **WebAPI/enableReadOperationPreview**.
 This site setting is only required while the Web API read operation is in preview.
-The setting will be enabled by default when the feature is GA.

 1. In the **Website** list, select your website record.